JihoonChung/ML_Sensor_Characterization/README.md

 ## Getting Started

 To get started with this project, you can clone the repository and follow the instructions in the `README.md` files located in each folder.
-The `data_collection` folder contains detailed steps to set up and run the Arduino and Python scripts for data collection.
-The `analysis` folder contains Jupyter notebooks for the data analysis process.
+The `ultra_sonic_sensor/fully_automate/data_v4.1.1` folder contains detailed steps to set up and run the Arduino and Python scripts for data collection.
+The `Analysis` folder contains Jupyter notebooks for the data analysis process.

 ## Conclusion